...

 Unveiling the Rainbow: A Guide to Gay Marriage Blogs That’ll Have You Clicking for More!

-If you are a person in a same-sex marriage, then the issuance of the recent Supreme Court decision in Dobbs likely caused you to consider the possibility that your marriage may become an issue left to state legislatures rather than being recognized as valid under the constitution on a federal level.
-This potential change has ramifications not only regarding your relationship with your spouse on a personal level but also on how the two of you have mapped out your lives as far as your family structure and planning.
+The recent Supreme Court decision in Dobbs may have prompted those in same-sex marriages to consider the possibility that their marriage could be subject to state legislatures rather than federal recognition under the constitution.
+This potential change has ramifications for your relationship with your spouse on a personal level.
+It also affects how you’ve mapped out your family structure and planning.

-In today’s blog post from the Law Office of Bryan Fagan, our attorneys would like to share with you some perspective and information on what the recent Supreme Court decision overruling Roe versus wade may tell us about the court’s intent to look more closely at prior decisions that involve what is known as substantive due process.
+In today’s blog post from the Law Office of Bryan Fagan, our attorneys aim to share with you some perspective and information on what the recent Supreme Court decision overruling Roe versus Wade may reveal about the court’s intent to scrutinize prior decisions involving substantive due process.
 Specifically, we would like to share with you some perspective on the Obergefell decision which validated same-sex marriage across the country in 2015.
 In a time when you may be concerned with the Supreme Court overruling that decision, it is no use simply worrying about any issue in doing nothing about it.

 Same-sex marriage in Texas and its impact on adoption